SaiyaoYinIsNiuBi/py-/README.md

 The project is still being developed, so new features and improvements may be added over time.

 ## 🙏 Credits
 Programmer: Saiyao Yin
+Designer/Bug fixer: Tingshan Mu
 Graphics: Python Turtle
 Language: Python
 Development: Made as a personal programming project
 Learning: Built while learning Python and game development

 ## 📜 License